How to be a personal assistant in 2023

 - Being detail oriented

-- Flexibility to be in a different role (EA and PA hats)
+- Flexibility to be in different roles (EA and PA hats)

 - Schedule private and company affairs